bdpedigo/cave-ecosystem/README.md

 interacting with, and versioning nanoscale [connectome](https://en.wikipedia.org/wiki/Connectome) data.

 What we'll call the CAVE "ecosystem" is a loose collection of software packages and services that can be useful for interacting with this data.
-These packages are maintained by a wide variety of people and teams - credit for their development goes to them.

-This site is simply designed as a road map for helping people find the right tools for their needs.
+These packages are maintained by a wide variety of people and teams and credit for their development goes to them.
+We're not claiming all of these packages are developed by us or that these packages are all part of CAVE - this page is just trying to point people to open-source tools that can be useful for working with this connectome data.

 ## I want to...